 Dharma and the culture it expounds, encouraged ‘Seers‘ and “Seekers’ to delve into the depths of Nature and the Cosmos and into our inner selves, to logically and rationally strive to find answers to philosophical questions as well as to find ways to make life better for all on Earth, in a sustainable manner.
 It encouraged a culture of decentralization and the acceptance of many viewpoints only calling for them to rationally and logically be proven.

-The knowledge from that Golden Age was taken from India, to the Middle East by traders and those who came to learn and was responsible for the ‘Renaissance’ there.
+The knowledge from that Golden Age was taken from India, to the Middle East by traders and those who came to learn and were responsible for the ‘Renaissance’ there.
 Thereafter, when religious conflict and war and the fear of the religious leaders that such education and development could break their strangle-hold on their own followers, caused them to move way from scientific rationality towards religiosity, the renaissance soon died out in the Middle East.

 However, such Renaissance then moved into Europe wherein conflicts and differences in religious matters allowed it space to develop, even if painfully, and give rise to the Industrial Age which allowed them to rapidly advance technologically and militarily and thus begin to colonize the rest of the world.